 H-1B Lottery Lawsuit

-The purpose of the class action lawsuit was to allow those with rejected H-1B petitions the opportunity to re-submit petitions and receive a place in line ahead of those who file for the first time at a later date.
+The purpose of the class action lawsuit has been to allow those with rejected H-1B petitions the opportunity to re-submit petitions and receive a place in line ahead of those who file for the first time at a later date.
 This remedy would provide "priority" for next fiscal year's H-1B numbers to those who had filed for an H-1B previously, and were not selected in the random lottery.
 Now, however, the lottery will continue unless Congress acts to change it.
 Our BLOG POST describes the issue. (the case was previously called Tenrec, Inc. v.
 USCIS until two of the plaintiffs left the lawsuit, leaving Walker Macy and Xiaoyang Zhu as plaintiffs and proposed class representatives).

 Press inquiries: (503) 597-7190 Brent Renison, lead counsel.